 Even though there are various medications available these days to treat heart disease, eating certain foods can be just as effective (or even more effective in some cases).
-Eating these foods below will also help reduce your chances of getting heart disease if you feel you’re at risk.
+Eating these natural blood thinners below will also help reduce your chances of getting heart disease if you feel you’re at risk.

 Eating avocados regularly can help treat and prevent heart disease by reducing bad cholesterol low-density lipoproteins.